 More organizations are turning to database-as-a-service platforms in search of faster, more scalable deployments and lower costs.
 With a plethora of DBaaS products and tools available today, the case for starting a cloud database migration has become even more compelling.

-However, there's a common set of misconceptions and overlooked areas that continue to cause problems for IT teams during migrations to DBaaS platforms.
+However, there's a common set of misconceptions and overlooked areas that continue to cause problems for IT and data management teams during migrations to DBaaS platforms.
 They mostly affect organizations that are new to cloud database migrations, but companies that have migrated a number of on-premises databases to the cloud aren't immune to them either.

 When you identify and address issues early in the cloud database migration lifecycle, you can minimize their impact and have fewer surprises when you flip the switch on your new DBaaS system.
 Here's a breakdown of the top 10 missteps IT teams make when undergoing a cloud database migration.